microsoft/google-play-vsts-extension/README.md

 ![Promote task](images/promote-task.png)

 1. **JSON Key Path** *(File path)* or **Service Endpoint** - The credentials used to authenticate with Google Play.
 This can be acquired from the [Google Developer API console](https://console.developers.google.com/apis) and provided either directly to the task (via the `JSON Auth File` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).
 Note that in order to use the JSON Auth File method, the JSON file you get from the developer console needs to be checked into your source repo.
+Please note that from the point of security it's preferrable to store it as [Secure file](https://docs.microsoft.com/azure/devops/pipelines/library/secure-files) and download using [Download Secure File task](https://docs.microsoft.com/azure/devops/pipelines/tasks/utility/download-secure-file).

 2. **Package Name** *(String, Required)* - The unique package identifier (e.g. `com.foo.myapp`) that you wish to promote.

+3. **Version Code** *(String, Optional)* - The version code of the apk (e.g. 123) that you whish to promote.
+If no version code is given, the latest version on the specified track will be promoted.

 3. **Source Track** *(Required, Required)* - The track you wish to promote your app from (e.g. `alpha`).
 This assumes that you previously released an update to this track, potentially using the [`Google Play - Release`](#google-play---release) task.

 4. **Destination Track** *(Required, Required)* - The track you wish to promote your app to (e.g. `production`).

 5. **Rollout Fraction** *(String, Required if visible)* - The percentage of users to roll the app out to, specified as a number between 0 and 1 (e.g. `0.5` == `50%` of users).
-This option is only available when the **Destination Track** option is set to `Rollout`.
 If you use rollout, and want to be able to automate the process of increasing the rollout over time, refer to the `Google Play - Increase Rollout` task.

 ### Google Play - Increase Rollout